bleonardb3/DS_POT_05-09/Lab-3/README.md

 ## Objectives

 The goal of the lab is for the users to gain familiarity with the features of the Data Refinery.
 We will perform the following Data Refinery tasks:
-	Create a new Data Flow
+	Create a new Data Flow <br>
-	Profile the data
+	Profile the data <br>
 	Visualize the data to gain a better understanding
 	Prepare the data for modeling
 	Run the sequence of data preparation operations on the entire data set.